wptrainingteam/learn-wp-content/plugin-developer-learning-pathway/02-Advanced-Hooks/04-good-practices.md

 do_action('pre_delete_post');
 ```

-Finally, if the action is after the actual event, it is advised to use a past temps inside the name.
+Finally, if the action is after the actual event, it is advised to use a past tense inside the name.

 ```php
 do_action('deleted_post');